hsf-training/analysis-essentials/git/02-setup.md

 $ git config --global color.ui "auto"
 ```

-Please use your own name and email address instead of Dracula's.
+Please use your own name and CERN email address instead of Dracula's.
 This user name and email will be associated with your subsequent Git activity,
 which means that any changes pushed to
 [GitHub](http://github.com/),
 [BitBucket](http://bitbucket.org/),